 - Timing Issues: When a baby is born prematurely or after the due date, the risk of HIE increases;

-- Medical Mistakes: Obstetricians or other medical personnel can improperly treat the mother’s health issues, such as anemia, high blood pressure, preeclampsia gestational diabetes, or may fail to notice the baby’s health issues, such as an infection or breathing problems.
-In addition, the failure to treat a hypoxic-ischemic injury within six hours of birth with head, or to treat whole body cooling, may lead to HIE.
+- Medical Mistakes: Obstetricians or other medical personnel can improperly treat the mother’s health issues, such as anemia, high blood pressure, preeclampsia, or gestational diabetes, or fail to notice the baby’s health issues, such as an infection or breathing problems.
+In addition, the failure to treat within six hours of birth with head or whole-body cooling, may lead to HIE.

 - Infection: Obstetricians and obstetrical nurses should recognize mothers and fetuses at risk for medical infection and treat prophylactically.
-Failure to timely or inadequately treat the infection can lead to encephalitis, meningitis, sepsis, or septic shock with resulting permanent brain injury.
+Failure to timely or adequately treat the infection can lead to encephalitis, meningitis, sepsis, or septic shock with resulting brain damage.

 Lifelong Challenges of HIE

 Complications and disabilities caused by HIE may not be readily noticeable.
 The challenges a child born with HIE can face range from developmental delays and gross and fine motor impairment to lifelong issues such as:

 - Neurological disorders, such as cerebral palsy, epilepsy, dysautonomia, and seizure disorders;